TedHusted/awake/awake.md/awake.md

 In the Vanir colony, Elysium, hidden in the Antarctic, at the center of a large six-sided room, Crius, Phoebe, Iapetus, and other council members gather in a circle.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Each member is wearing a cloak over a grey body stocking, matching their skin tone.
 Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
 Long, delicate arms end with three impossibly long dexterous fingers.
-Fingers that can move with deliberate precision.Like the others, Crius has a narrow torso.
+Fingers that can move with deliberate precision.
+Like the others, Crius has a narrow torso.
 His chest is faintly ribbed.
 His small mouth, almost a slit, barely moves.
 Vanir communicate mainly through a sophisticated implant.

 Crius steps forward, bringing the session to order.